EmoryMLIP/OT-Flow/README.md

 # OT-Flow
-Pytorch implementation of our optimal transport regularized continuous normalizing flows.
+Pytorch implementation of our continuous normalizing flows regularized with optimal transport.

 ## Associated Publication